Dr. Hootan Daneshmand

 - Swelling is very common after this skin procedure but gradually disappears during your recovery time.

 According to 2020 data from the American Society of Plastic Surgeons, the average CO2 laser resurfacing cost is $2,509.
 Meanwhile, the average cost for non-ablative laser treatments (such as Erbium laser resurfacing) is $1,445.
 It’s important to remember that most health insurance doesn’t cover cosmetic procedures because they are elective procedures.
 Laser skin resurfacing costs certainly vary from clinic to clinic, so it’s best to discuss this with your doctor prior to your procedure.

 Orange County Laser Skin Resurfacing

-At Silhouette Plastic Surgery Institute, we believe in making sure your beauty lasts a lifetime through our wide variety of cosmetic surgeries and procedures.
+At the Med Spa at Silhouette Plastic Surgery Institute, we believe in making sure your beauty lasts a lifetime through our wide variety of cosmetic surgeries and procedures.
 For more information on how we can make you feel more beautiful, call us today at 949-359-8397.